Hot Math How-Tos

 Adding and subtracting may be the easiest of mathematical operations, but once you get it down, multiplication and division can be just as easy.
 That's why it's called elementary arithmetic.
 If it were harder, it would be called college algebra or trigonometry.
 But it's not— it's basic math, and once you get your head around the numbers, you'll never hate math class again!
 (Okay, maybe you will.)

+See how to find the domain and range of a function implied by a word problem with this free video math lesson.
 From Ramanujan to calculus co-creator Gottfried Leibniz, many of the world's best and brightest mathematical minds have belonged to autodidacts.
-And, thanks to the Internet, it's easier than ever to follow in their footsteps.
-With this installment from Internet pedagogical superstar Salman Khan's series of free math tutorials, you'll learn how to employ inductive reasoning to determine the number of toothpicks you'll require to generate the nth (e.g., the 50th) figure in a sequence of figures.
+And, thanks to the Internet, it's easier than ever to follow in their footsteps (or just finish your homework or study for that next big test).
+With this installment from Internet pedagogical superstar Salman Khan's series of free math tutor...

 How To: Use and find x & y-intercepts in algebra